a-schild/churchtools-wp-calendarsync/README.md

 - Install the dependencies with `composer install`

 ## Configuration of the plugin
+- We recommend to create a ctsync or similar wp account, so all events get this user assigned as the owner.
+  The cron job uses the one logged in, which did activate the plugin
 - Get the url to your churchtool installation
 - Get a API token, which has read access to the desired calendars
 - Go to the wordpress admin page